 Massachusetts Military Reservation Groundwater Protection Policy This adopted policy is an important document in that it has been agreed to and signed under a Memorandum of Agreement by the four major commands of the Massachusetts Military Reservation; Air National Guard, Army National Guard, United States Coast Guard, and United States Air Force PAVE PAWS.
 The Groundwater Protection Policy is equivalent to a municipal wellhead protection (Zone II) zoning regulation because it was based on the Massachusetts Department of Environmental Protection's recommended wellhead protection regulations.
 The Massachusetts Department of Environmental Protection requires these regulations to be incorporated in to a town's zoning bylaws before the state will approve a new public water well source to go on line.
-However, because of the unique conditions of management and control of the Massachusetts Military Reservation commands, the Groundwater Protection Policy goes beyond the Massachusetts Department of Environmental Protection's recommended standard regulation to include specific operating and management actions to further protect the groundwater resources.
+However, because of the unique conditions of management and control of the Massachusetts Military Reservation commands, the Groundwater Protection's recommended standard regulation to include specific operating and management actions to further protect the groundwater resources.